kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 ## Overcoming Limiting Beliefs

 - **Step 1: Recognize and Acknowledge**
-    - Identify the Limiting Beliefs
-    - When you are feeling frustrated or disappointed, you keep making the same mistake over and over, you can’t overcome a challenge, or you say phrases that start with “I can’t”, “I’m not”, “I wish” pause and think about what underlying belief could be causing this situation.
+    - Identify your limiting beliefs by listening for when you are feeling frustrated or disappointed, you keep making the same mistake over and over, you can’t overcome a challenge, or you say phrases that start with “I can’t”, “I’m not”, “I wish” pause and think about what underlying belief could be causing this situation.
+    - You might also identify some by noticing times when you talk yourself out of actions that would lead you towards long term goals that are meaningful to you.

-- **Step 2: Identify the facts**
+- **Step 2: Seperate "the stories" from "the facts"**
-    - Analyze the accuracy of the liming belief by identifying the facts.
+    - Analyze the accuracy of the liming belief by determing source of the limiting belief:
+        - Is it informed by assumptions, external expectations, or stereotypes?
+        - Are there any facts or evidence to support that the belief is true?
-    - Question what you know about the situation until you are left with answers that are supported by concrete evidence.
+    - Question what you know about the situation until you are left with answers that are supported by concrete facts.

 - **Step 3: Develop an Alternate Belief**
+    - One powerful way to develop an alternate belief is to reverse the "Limiting Belief" into an "Empowering Belief", as see what it feels like to live with this new reality.
+For example:
+        - Limiting Belief: "I **shouldn't** speak up in class because my answer is probably **wrong** and people will think I am **dumb**."
+        - Empowering Belief: "I **should$$ speak up in class because my answer is probably *correct** and people will think I am **smart**."
+- **Step 4: Put the Empowering Belief into Practice**
+    - When a situation triggers the old limiting belief, think of the empowering belief instead, and let it guide your behavior.

 ---